-A cutting-edge sports complex is heading to John Hunt Park in the form of an innovative skatepark that will challenge skaters, from professional to novice.
-The facility will be Olympic quality and include supporting facilities such as restrooms, pavilions, sunshades, lighting, landscaping and expanded parking.
-It is slated to be built on a three-acre site between Kids Space and the championship soccer fields.
+A cutting-edge sports complex is under construction at John Hunt Park in the three-acre site between Kids Space and the championship soccer fields in Huntsville, Alabama.
+This innovative skatepark will challenge skaters, from professional to novice.
+The facility will be world-class and include supporting facilities such as restrooms, pavilions, sunshades, lighting, landscaping and expanded parking.

-A Huntsville donor, who wishes to remain anonymous, is contributing $1 million toward the cost.
-Working in partnership with the Community Foundation of Greater Huntsville, and fueled by the lead investment, an account has been established to continue fundraising to support the total cost of the project, expected to be about $4 million.
+A Huntsville donor, who wishes to remain anonymous, contributed a $1 million lead donation.
+Working in partnership with the Community Foundation of Greater Huntsville, and fueled by this lead investment, an account has been established to continue fundraising to support the total cost of the project, expected to be about $6.3 million.

 The City of Huntsville and Community Foundation team will work directly with The Skatepark Project, Tony Hawk's national skatepark advocacy charity, to ensure the project is completed efficiently and up to contemporary standards.
 It will incorporate elements of the historic Get-A-Way Skatepark (shown below) and offer areas dedicated to both Olympic and street-style skateboarding.

 "The Huntsville skatepark was one of the most legendary parks on the east coast because of its unique design.
 It's exciting to see some of the original elements in the new plans, so we can share how it felt riding those revolutionary parks as young adults with a new generation.
 We hope to see more cities following the lead that Huntsville is setting, working with their community to share their history and memorializing the iconic Get-A-Way Skatepark for the world!" -TONY HAWK

 Tony Hawk's charitable foundation The Skatepark Project has awarded a $10,000 grant to the John Hunt Skatepark Project.